 Top photo: Newly restored colors in Saint-Germain-des-Prés's Lady Chapel

-Classical Concerts at Saint-Germain-des-Prés Church: Schedules & Tickets
+1. Attend a Classical Concert at Saint-Germain-des-Prés Church: Schedule & Ticket Information

 Église Saint-Germain-des-Prés offers wonderful ticketed and free classical, secular, and religious music concerts popular with Paris visitors and Parisians.
 Vivaldi's Four Seasons and other chamber music from the Baroque period are perennial favorites.
 For a special treat, get tickets to the Christmas concerts.